Optllizer/OptPack/README.md

 - Very bare-bone updater that downloads files from a VPS.
 - Most of the code is very inefficient but it works.
 - I want to switch to curl or http 1.1 at some point to make it much faster, but the original source for sample http source is very limited.
-- Team selection, where the host of a room can manually set the team of each player.
-Moreover, team VS has been edited to play exactly as normal VS while keeping the coloured minimap icons and the scoreboard after races.
 - I will not provide any support with building or troubleshooting code.
 Again, I am very limited and won't be much help.
 Best advice is trial and error.
 - If you find stuff you want to optimize or fix let me know, I am more than happy to implement them.